quikdev/go/README.md

 To apply a profile, pass the `--profile` flag with the name of the profile as it is defined in the `manifest.json` file.
 Multiple profiles are supported, but beware that conflicts will always be resolved by the last profile applied.

+> In manifest.json, it is possible to set a default profile (e.g. `"default_profile": "myprofile"`).
+When no profiles are specified in the `qgo` build/run command, the default profile will be applied if it exists.

 _Example manifest.json_

 ```js